How effective can simple ordinal peer grading be?: Type-ordering aggregation rules and their theoretical analysis

 \begin{theorem} Consider a type-ordering aggregation rule $\succ$ that is applied on $k$-sized partial rankings from an infinite population of students with grading behaviour that follows a noise matrix $P$.
 Then, the fraction of correctly recovered pairwise relations that satisfy the performance objective given by the bivariate function $f$ is

 where $W(\sigma,\sigma')$ is given by (\ref{eq:new-weight}) and $\Pr[x\rhd \sigma]$ is in turn given by (\ref{eq:prob-x-sigma-is-a-poly}). \end{theorem}

 Note that the weights do not depend on the aggregation rule at all.
-They depend on the grading behaviour and the performance objective.
+They depend on the grading behaviour and the bivariate performance objective.
 Instead, the aggregation rule determines only the particular weights that should be summed up in order to compute $C(k,\succ,P,f)$.
-This means that, once we have information about the bundle size, the grading behaviour, and the desired performance objective, we can seek for the type-ordering aggregation rule that is optimal for this particular scenario.
+This means that, once we have information about the bundle size, the grading behaviour, and the desired bivariate performance objective, we can seek for the type-ordering aggregation rule that is optimal for this particular scenario.
 All we have to do is to compute the type-ordering aggregation rule $\succ$ that maximizes $C(k,\succ,P,f)$ which, actually, translates to computing an ordering of the types so that the leftmost summation in the definition (\ref{eq:sum-of-weights-refined}) is maximized.

-It is not hard to see that the problem is equivalent to solving the feedback arc set problem on an edge-weighted complete directed graph.
-In particular, the input is a complete directed graph that has a node for each type $\sigma\in {\cal T}_k$.
-A directed edge from a node corresponding to type $\sigma$ towards a node corresponding to type $\sigma'$ has weight $W(\sigma,\sigma')$.
-Now, the objective is to find an ordering of the nodes so that the total weight of ``consistently directed'' edges from a node to a node of higher rank in the ordering is maximized.
+It is not hard to see that the problem is equivalent to solving a maximization variant of the \textit{feedback arc set} (FAS) problem.
+On input a complete directed graph $G=(V,E,w)$ with non-negative edge weights, the objective of FAS is to find an ordering $\succ$ of the nodes of $G$ such that $\sum_{u,v:u\succ v}{w(u,v)}$ (i.e., the total weight of ``consistently directed'' edges with respect to $\succ$) is maximized.
+In our case, the input is a complete directed graph that has a node for each type $\sigma\in \calT_k$.
+A directed edge from a node corresponding to type $\sigma$ to a node corresponding to type $\sigma'$ has weight $W(\sigma,\sigma')$.
 The next statement should now be obvious.

-\begin{theorem} Computing the optimal type-ordering aggregation rule for a scenario involving specific bundle size, grading behaviour, and desired performance objective is equivalent to solving feedback arc set on an edge-weighted complete directed graph. \end{theorem}
+\begin{theorem} Computing the optimal type-ordering aggregation rule for a scenario involving an infinite population of students, specific bundle size, grading behaviour, and desired bivariate performance objective is equivalent to solving feedback arc set on an edge-weighted complete directed graph. \end{theorem}